About Me

 As any good classroom, this classroom also consisted of interested children and a dedicated teacher engaged in meaningful interactions (unlike in most school classroom settings in which curricular subjects are taught with the only aim of achieving `marks' in the `Board exams').

-But paradoxically, when students answered any questions presented by the teacher, they did so without following the most fundamental manners of getting up from their seats.
+But paradoxically, when students answered their teacher's questions, they did so without following the most fundamental manners of getting up from their seats.

 This problem is not due to the teacher or the taught; it is due to media personnel who are not qualified to assess classroom quality from a proper perspective.

-I think that stakeholders involved in production of such programs should ensure that all requirements of quality are met before programmes are aired.
+I think that stakeholders involved in production of such programs should ensure that all requirements of quality are met before our local programmes are aired.

 Post a Comment